mkner/robo-time/docs/test.rst

   :param: None
   :return: prints module version ids

-For example:

 Every function below calls all 3 clocks in the order:

-Clock
+- Clock
-WorldClock
+- WorldClock
-SystemClock
+- SystemClock

+This allows a side-by-side comparison to check on the the output type settings and format

 .. function:: up()